Musing at the Mic

 Geeking out with Mic Speak

 There are a lot of terms you’re going to come across when searching for a studio microphone: large diaphragms, cardioid patterns, condenser mics, dynamic mics, phantom power, audio converters, XLR, USB, pop screens, booms, stands, shock mounts and spit cups just to name a few.
-Okay, I made that last one up.
+Okay, I may have made that last one up.

 Thankfully, you don’t need to know everything about every type of mic, so here are the basics: typically, if you stick with a large diaphragm condenser mic with a cardioid pattern, you’ll be in good shape for studio voice overs.
 If you want a more comprehensive lesson on mics, take a few minutes and check out this fantastic article from my friends at BeginnerGuitarHQ.

 Are USB mics an option?

 If you decide to go with a USB mic, you won’t need to buy an audio converter – it’s essentially “plug-n-play”.
 However, an XLR mic is considered the professional-grade industry standard, so you should take that into consideration.
 These days, you can purchase a good USB microphone for around two hundred bucks.
 Now, “good” is a relative term, and keep in mind that USB mics are not meant for every form or level of voice over.
 However, their quality has really come a long way in the last few years, and the higher-end USB mics are really good starter units for aspiring voice over artists.

 A good option to consider is the Blue Yeti Pro which comes with both XLR and USB connectivity.
 It’s a well-respected, solid choice, and runs below $250 – so a definite possibility to look into.